trevorData/Podcast/README.md

 The model I used here is a Seasonal-ARIMA model which accounts for the regular movement of the data in each "season".

-In this case, a season in one month, because subscriber counts take a dip at the beginning of each month when cancellations are processed.
+In this case, a season is one month, because subscriber counts take a dip at the beginning of each month when cancellations are processed.

 ---